pauldmccarthy/fsleyes/userdoc/ortho_lightbox_views.rst

 image.
 This allows you to quickly scan through 4D images to, for example, visually check for motion artefacts in fMRI time series, or check registration alignment in a collection of T1 MRI images.
 The **Movie update rate** setting will adjust the speed at which the movie frames change.
+You can also change the image axis (X, Y, Z, or time/volume), to loop through via the **Movie axis** setting.

 .. _ortho_lightbox_views_view_settings_colour_bar: